 That kind of poetic license doesn’t worry me.
 Worse is the fact that the script takes itself very seriously.
 The dialogue too often deteriorates into talking points.
-The attempt to reduce Hangsaman to a story about “girls who can not make the world see them” doesn’t ring true, and worse, make Jackson’s works feel more one-dimensional than they are.
-Reducing them to statements about women, in general, is ironic in a story about a woman who was the primary bread-winner in the household.
+The attempt to reduce Hangsaman to a story about “girls who can not make the world see them” doesn’t ring true and, worse, make Jackson’s works feel more one-dimensional than they are.
+Reducing them to statements about women, in general, is ironic in a story about someone who was the primary breadwinner in the household.
 When it comes to the attempt at invoking the fictional universe of Jackson, the film falls short as well.
 It’s certainly not a match for a truly absorbing film like Hosszú Alkony (Long Twilight 1997) by Attila Janisch.

 Talking about the thespians, the meatiest roles are the female ones.
 Moss is as good as can be expected.
 The outstanding achievement for me was Odessa Young.
 In a part with many trap doors, she truly elevates the material, and I would love to see her work with Decker again.
 So, for me, this film was a major disappointment.
 Josephine Decker has set a high bar for herself.
 Now she presents a film that is more mainstream and script oriented than her previous works.
 Hopefully, she will return with projects that are terrific, competent, as well as unpredictable and exhilarating.

 The film may work differently for those who haven’t seen a Decker film before.
-For a different view of the film, here’s a review, written by Zofia Wijaszka on FirstShowing.net.
+For a different view of the film, here’s a review written by flickfilosopher.